Compliance Initiatives

 Internal Reporting System

-The KONOIKE Group offers the Konoike Helpline as an internal reporting system.
+The KONOIKE Group offers the Konoike Reporting Desk (Helpline) as an internal reporting system.
 We also offer access to a law firm as an external reporting point for employees who are reluctant to report to an internal party.
 Although there is no official code of practice applicable when it happens, Audit & Supervisory Board members do sometimes receive reports directly.
-In these cases, the member contacts someone staffing the Konoike Helpline to investigate the matter.
-Report contents are submitted to the Compliance Subcommittee and the board of directors.
-We have also introduced internal reporting systems at some locations outside Japan, and we are planning to gradually expand these reporting channels.
+In these cases, the members contact the department in charge to investigate the matter.
+Report contents are submitted to the Internal Control Subcommittee and the board of directors.
+We have also introduced internal reporting systems at some locations outside Japan, planning to gradually expand these reporting channels.